 TMLEP’s Clinical Updates are provided in order to raise awareness of clinical risk issues and to reduce incidence recurrence and improve patient safety.
 Facts have been anonymised to maintain data confidentiality, however learning points remain applicable.

-To receive notifications as soon as new updates become available, please enter your details in the form below or follow TMLEP’s Twitter or LinkedIn feeds (accessible at the top of the page).
+To receive notifications as soon as new updates become available, please enter your details in the form below or follow TMLEP’s Twitter or LinkedIn feeds.